RishabhRout/astar-pathfinding/readme.md

    python main.py
    ```

-## Assumptions and modifications
+## Assumptions

-The original question suggested to use a map with only 0 & 1.
-However the question has been modified to give better view of the A* algorithm and my skill set for this implementation.
-I have created a set of new params where, integers like `0, 1, 2` are plain values ( weight of that node ) and `'x'` is used as an obstacle denotion.
+The original question suggests to use a map with only 0 & 1.

-You can find the extra implementation in the other branch here:
+ - 0 is allowed node
+ - 1 is blocked node

 ## Example Usage